Background pattern

 Chlorhexidine/Benzocaine/Enoxolone

-This medicine can be purchased without a prescription.
-However, for the best results, it should be used properly.
+This medication can be purchased without a prescription.
+However, to achieve the best results, it should be used properly.

 • Keep this leaflet, as you may need to read it again.